Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Be direct and professional:

 “I’m very interested in working with you.
-Before we finalize, I’d like to discuss the commission structure.
-Based on my existing experience and following, is there flexibility on the rate, or could we structure a sliding scale based on earnings?”
+Before we finalize anything, I’d like to discuss the commission structure.
+Based on my existing experience and social following, is there flexibility on the rate, or could we structure a sliding scale based on earnings?”

-Most agencies expect some negotiation.
-Those that refuse to discuss terms at all may be inflexible partners in other ways too.
+Most agencies expect negotiation.
+Those that refuse to discuss terms at all may be inflexible partners in other areas too.

-The 15-20% range has become increasingly standard as the industry matures and information becomes more accessible.
-Outliers on either extreme are becoming rarer and receive more scrutiny.
+The 15-20% range has become more consistently the standard as the industry matures and information has become more accessible.
+Outliers on either extreme attract scrutiny they didn’t used to.
+The information environment protects models in ways it didn’t ten years ago.

 Performance-Based Models

-Some agencies are experimenting with performance-based structures where commission is tied to results.
-The agency earns more when you earn more, less when they underperform.
-This aligns incentives even more directly.
+Some agencies are experimenting with structures where commission is tied to results — earning more when creators earn more, less when they underperform.
+This aligns incentives even more directly than flat-rate commission.

 Digital Integration

-As the line between traditional modeling and content creation blurs, fee structures are adapting.
-Agencies offering comprehensive digital services alongside traditional representation are developing new pricing models that reflect the expanded scope of work.
+As traditional modeling and content creation continue to merge, fee structures are adapting.
+Agencies offering comprehensive digital services alongside traditional representation are developing new pricing models that reflect expanded scope.
+The question to ask: what’s in the scope, and does the rate reflect it honestly?

 Transparency Increasing